parmitage/primer/README.md

 # An introduction to Functional Programming with Primer

-Primer is a simple language designed to introduce the basics of functional programming.
-It can be learnt in an afternoon and the knowledge you'll gain is transferable to other functional languages.
-The assumption is that you're a programmer who would like to learn the basics of functional programming as quickly as possible and then move on to a more practical language like Haskell, Clojure or Erlang.
+Primer is a simple language designed to introduce the basics of functional programming in an afternoon.
+The knowledge you'll gain is transferable to other functional languages such as Haskell, Clojure or Erlang.

 ## Getting Started

+The Primer interpreter is still under development and lacks many important features, including GC.
+Until the interpreter reaches a stable state you must build it from source.

-Primer has been tested on Linux, MacOS X and Windows.
+Primer is tested on Linux, MacOS X and Windows.
 You need to have GNU make, gcc, flex and bison installed.
-Primer relies upon the environment variable `PRIMER_LIBRARY_PATH` being set on your system.
-This should point to the path containing the file Library.pri and should be terminated with a '/' e.g. with bash
+Primer requires that the environment variable `PRIMER_LIBRARY_PATH` points to the path containing the file Library.pri, e.g.

-    export PRIMER_LIBRARY_PATH=/Users/phil/Primer/
+    export PRIMER_LIBRARY_PATH=/path/to/primer/

 ## What is functional programming?